Anh-Thuong-Vo/arraylist-and-linklist-mdodson22/worksheet.md

 Respond to my comments by making new commits to the same branch.

 ## Review
 1. In your own words, explain what an ArrayList is.

+   An ArrayList is a resizable array. ***

 2. In your own words, explain what a LinkedList is.
 How is it different from an ArrayList?

+   The LinkedList is almost identical to an ArrayList, but while they can be used in the same ways they are built differently

 ## Exploration